Tuesday, January 22, 2019

 Getting into the back of the truck was something else.
 It was pouring and the wind was blowing.
 Umbrellas were turning inside/out.
 Everyone was soaked from head to toe.

-I was the last one into the tuck; soaked and red mud spattered all over me and my shoes.
+I was the last one into the truck; soaked and red mud spattered all over me and my shoes.
 I am glad I didn’t wear an expensive pair of shoes.

 Off we went, sliding and skidding from one side of the road to the next.
 Getting stuck in areas.
 Our driver/gaucho had done this a few times so he knew how to handle the truck.